jro31/jethro-codes/_articles/projects/jethro-codes.md

 If you've made it this far, then I hope that everything I've been over is clear... or at least clear enough for you to start hacking away yourself.

-If anything wasn't clear, or if there's anything else on this app that you think should be covered in this article, shoot me an email.
+If anything wasn't clear, or if there's anything else in this app that you think should be covered in this article, let me know in an email.

 Otherwise, happy hacking!